THE SOCIAL POWER OF SUSTAINABILITY

 How can social sustainability change the way we build cities?

-What can governments, real estate developers, builders and architects do to
+What can governments, real estate developers, builders and architects do to achieve these goals?

 D/DOCK believes in increasing collaboration, and bases all of our efforts on the following vision: to help cities grow sustainably, both on a physical and social resilience level.